Clawdstrike vs Push Security

 Low-false-positive ML models trained on developer workflows

-Lightweight agent with <1% CPU impact
+Lightweight agent with less than 1% CPU impact

 Automated investigation playbooks